Table of Contents

 - Half of the moves take place between Memorial Day and Labor Day.

 That’s a lot of stress.
 Let’s face it, the process of selling your home brings challenges with it.
 Having your home on the market is a disruption to daily life.
-Negotiating a contract, re-negotiating, dealing with inspections and repairs, and dealing with appraisals (the second sale) …these are all issues that people don’t encounter in their every day life.
+Negotiating a contract, re-negotiating, dealing with inspections and repairs, and dealing with appraisals (the appraisal is like the second sale) …these are all issues that people don’t encounter in their every day life.
 But the stresses don’t have to be debilitating!

 All of these things have to be approached with what is called emotional intelligence, or EQ.
 I have three basic tips to ensure that you operate at the highest level of emotional intelligence when selling your home.
 Keep these things in mind as you traverse the rapids of the home sale process: